-- The student has made a written request for the leave of absence. - The leave of absence does not exceed 180 calendardays. - The student has had only one leave of absence in a 12-month period.
+- The student has made a written request for a leave of absence. - The leave of absence does not exceed 180 calendar days. - The student has had only one leave of absence in a 12-month period.

 The federal Return of Title IV refund calculation applies to leaves of absence and withdrawals for recipients of Title IV aid.